 Hours after dropping this episode, we learned of allegations of misconduct against Professor Jim Pfaus that were published by the CBC just before our story aired.
 We have since done additional reporting on his work and have not encountered objections to the quality of his research.
 We have chosen to leave our published podcast unchanged, but we are working on another version of this story that will air on Morning Edition.
-We have used this opportunity to interview other researchers in the field of sexual preferences and have decided to feature one of them in the broadcast excerpt that aired on Morning Edition.
+We have used this opportunity to interview other researchers in the field of sexual preferences and decided to feature one of them in the broadcast excerpt that aired on Morning Edition.

 Special thanks to the following musicians:

 If you're looking for a deeper dive into the science of sexual preferences, racial preference hierarchies and their impact, or the history and politics of Asian-American sexuality, here are some of the academic resources we used to research this episode.

 Conditioned partner preference in male and female rats for a somatosensory cue

 This study from 2019 looks at the ability of male and female rats to form a conditioned preference for a discrete partner-based somatosensory cue like a rodent jacket, and that "stronger conditioning occurs when the jacket is explicitly paired with a sexual reward state."

 First sexual experiences determine the development of conditioned ejaculatory preference in male rats